 Call center reps are often on the receiving end of bad customer experiences from a self-service website.
 But they don’t have a clue about what happened to you online, immediately before calling customer support.
-With real-time replay (3 seconds after it happened) they can view the session exactly as you saw it and quickly guide you to successful resolution.If a problem keeps coming up, call center agents can share that trend with the IT department to get a long-term fix to the problem.
+With real-time replay (3 seconds after it happened) they can view the recording of a website session exactly as you saw it and quickly guide you to successful resolution.If a problem keeps coming up, call center agents can share that trend with the IT department to get a long-term fix to the problem.
 At the end of the day, the organization benefits from:

 - Reduced average handling time of complaints

 - Increased first call resolution

 2017 will be the year in which organizations have to better deal with data privacy and access to your Personally Identifiable Information (PII).
 As of May 25, 2018, the General Data Protection Regulations (GDPR) will come into effect in Europe.As a result, many industries will be forced to capture and archive web and mobile sessions in a tamper-proof, source-proof and time-stamped manner.
 With some industries being forced to archive and make available up to seven years of data, the Total Cost of Ownership (TCO) of data will become a huge cost.Apart from being always ready for an investigation or audit, businesses will have to find all the sessions for a customer who wants to exercise their right to be forgotten or the right to obtain all of their stored personal data.Read more: https://www.glassboxdigital.com/digital-risk-management-compliance/